 For a good Fondue in Paris: Go to Pain Vin Fromages

 Galette Bretonne.
 Oui, we have mentioned crêpes, but galettes take a step further.
-These are typical from the Bretagne (Brittany) Region, and the difference with crêpes is that galettes are usually savoury and made with buckwheat flour, and that gives them another taste and the grey colour in the dough.
+These are typical of the Bretagne (Brittany) Region, and the difference with crêpes is that galettes are usually savoury and made with buckwheat flour, which gives them another taste and the grey colour in the dough.
 You can fill a galette with anything you want, personally, I love the spinach and goat cheese combination.

 Head to Le Crepuscule if you want to have a quick dinner but still delicious!
 Great galettes (and you may want to have a sweet crêpe as dessert)

 Tartiflette.
-Another dish from Haute-Savoie made of potatoes, bacon, white wine and reblochon cheese.
+Another dish from Haute-Savoie is made of potatoes, bacon, white wine and reblochon cheese.

 Where to find it?
 Just go again to Pain, Vin, Fromages or to Au Chalet Savoyarde!

 Full but ready for a small dessert?
 No, hold on.
 French do not jump from the main to the dessert.
-If you think you are already too full as to treat you with a sweet, well, you may want to leave some space for the cheese first.
-French have small portions of 2 or 3 type of cheese before the dessert to separate the taste from the main course and to aid digestion.
-Brie, Rochefort and Comte are my favourite choice, but selection on cheese will depend on the dinner and desert you will have.
-The decision is really hard, especially when you have almost 500 type of cheese to choose among.
+If you think you are already too full as to treat yourself to a sweet, well, you may want to leave some space for the cheese first.
+French have small portions of 2 or 3 types of cheese before the dessert to separate the taste from the main course and to aid digestion.
+Brie, Rochefort and Comte are my favourite choice, but the selection of cheese will depend on the dinner and dessert you will have.
+The decision is really hard, especially when you have almost 500 types of cheese to choose among.

 Presentation of the platter is key and considered an art in France as the type, quality and age of cheese will determine its place in the platter, its shape and the knife you should use to cut.